xadahiya/xadahiya.github.io/_posts/2017-08-22-Finishing-up.md

 tags: [GSoC, Hydra, Semantic Web, Hydrus]
 ---

-So, we've reached the [GSoC](https://summerofcode.withgoogle.com/) final evaluations period.
-In this post I'll be summarizing in brief we've accomplished in the last 3 months.
+Alright, folks!
+We've hit the [GSoC](https://summerofcode.withgoogle.com/) final evaluations, and it's time to wrap things up.
+In this post, I'll give you a quick rundown of what we managed to pull off in the last three months.

-We worked on two projects one is [Hydrus](https://github.com/HTTP-APIs/hydrus) and the other one is a [Forestry Patrol Simulation](https://github.com/HTTP-APIs/hydra-flock-demo) using various Hydrus instances with a mechanics layer on the top.
+We tackled two main projects: [Hydrus](https://github.com/HTTP-APIs/hydrus) and a [Forestry Patrol Simulation](https://github.com/HTTP-APIs/hydra-flock-demo).
+The simulation uses various Hydrus instances with a cool mechanics layer on top.

-I already wrote a post about hydrus.
-So in this post, I'll tell you about the simulation in detail.
+I've already blabbed about Hydrus in another post, so this time, I'll give you the lowdown on the simulation.

 General Idea
 =============
-Hydra Flock Simulation is an application that simulates the movements of a flock of drones that have as objective to detect the presence of fires or abnormal heat spots in a given geographical area using infrared sensors. <br/>
-The simulation uses the [Hydrus](https://github.com/HTTP-APIs/hydrus/) and [Hydra-py](https://github.com/pchampin/hydra-py).
+The Hydra Flock Simulation is this neat application that simulates a bunch of drones flying around.
+Their mission?
+To detect fires or weird hot spots in a specific area using infrared sensors.
+Pretty cool, huh?
+The simulation runs on [Hydrus](https://github.com/HTTP-APIs/hydrus/) and [Hydra-py](https://github.com/pchampin/hydra-py).

 Running the Simulation
 ==============
-Running the simulation is pretty straightforward, you just need to run two scripts.<br/>
-First clone the simulation repo to your local system using <br/>
-`git clone https://github.com/HTTP-APIs/hydra-flock-demo` and then follow the following steps:
+Getting this simulation up and running is super easy, you just need to run two scripts.
+First, clone the simulation repo to your local system using `git clone https://github.com/HTTP-APIs/hydra-flock-demo` and then follow these steps:
 * Create and activate a new virtualenv
 * Upgrade pip and setuptools
 * Check if `python3-dev` is installed